-Comment: The follow up of the audit at Tailor & Stitch's biggest supplier in India showed intermediate steps of improvements: for instance, the factory has received a fire & safety training and set op an anti-discrimination policy.
+Comment: The follow up of the audit at Tailor & Stitch's biggest supplier in India showed intermediate steps of improvements: for instance, the factory has received a fire & safety training and set up an anti-discrimination policy.
+Tailor & Stitch discussed the wage levels with the supplier which is still the most important area for improvement where a solution needs to be found.
+Tailor & Stitch did support the factory in enabling the correct leave payment by continuing their project that financial supported the factory.
 Tailor & Stitch has drafted a document with the supplier with potential measures in case there is no improvement.

-2.3 Percentage of production volume from suppliers that have been visited by the affiliate in the past financial year 90% Formal audits should be augmented by annual visits by affiliate staff or local representatives.
+2.3 Percentage of production volume from suppliers that have been visited by the affiliate in the past financial year 99% Formal audits should be augmented by annual visits by affiliate staff or local representatives.
 They reinforce to factory managers that affiliates are serious about implementing the Code of Labour Practices.
 Affiliates should document all factory visits with at least the date and name of the visitor.
 4 4 0 2.4 Existing audit reports from other sources are collected.
-No existing reports/all audits by FWF or FWF affiliate Existing reports form a basis for understanding the issues and strengths of a supplier, and reduces duplicative work.
+No Existing reports form a basis for understanding the issues and strengths of a supplier, and reduces duplicative work.
 Audit reports are on file; evidence of followup on prior CAPs.
 Reports of quality assessments.
-N/A 3 0 2.5 Audit Report and Corrective Action Plan (CAP) findings are shared with factory.
-Improvement timelines are established in a timely manner Yes FWF audit reports should be shared and discussed with suppliers within two months of audit receipt.
-Timely sharing of information and agreement on corrective actions is essential for improvement.
-A reasonable time frame should be specified for resolving findings.
-Corrective Action Plans, emails; findings of followup audits; brand representative present during audit exit meeting, etc. 2 2 -1 2.6 High risk issues specific to the affiliate's supply chain are identified and addressed by the monitoring system.
-Intermediate Capacity Different countries and products have different risks associated with them; monitoring systems should be adapated to allow appropriate human rights due diligence for the specific risks in each affiliates' supply chain.
-Documentation may take many forms; additional research, specific FWF project participation; extra monitoring activities, extra mitigation activities, etc. 3 6 0
+0 3 0